logo

 back next

-The above information is taken from The Postage Stamps of New Zealand Vol 3, published by the Royal Philatelic Society of New Zealand in 1955.
+The above information is taken from The Postage Stamps of New Zealand Vol 3, published by the Royal Philatelic Society of New Zealand in 1955 and from contemporary New Zealand newspapers.
 All scans were made by the author.

 [1] Mail Routes to N.Z. and Australia in 1882-83, The Mail Coach, 29(3), 121-123, February 1993.
 Extracted from: G.W.
 Griffin, New Zealand: Her Commerce and Resources, Government Printer, Wellington 1884.